-Peugeot as a brand is in the top 40 in the Warranty Direct Reliability Index and the old Partner Tepee has a very high rating, because it was a reasonably simple MPV based on a commercial vehicle (CV) – machines that need to be reliable.
-The Partner name lives on with the CV version of the Rifter, so there’s every likelihood the new MPV will continue to prove a dependable vehicle as a result.
-Every new Peugeot also comes with a three-year/60,000-mile warranty, with extensions available for fixed fees after that.
+Peugeot as a brand is in the top half of the Warranty Direct's Reliability Index, which ranks manufacturers according to their historic performance.
+The old Partner Tepee has a very high rating, because it was a reasonably simple MPV based on a van, which needed to be reliable.
+The Partner name lives on with the van version of the Rifter, so there’s every likelihood the new MPV will continue to prove a dependable vehicle as a result.
+That optimism is backed up by JD Power's 2018 Vehicle Dependability Study, which looks at more recent reliability data, and puts Peugeot in eighth place overall.
+Should anything go wrong, every new Peugeot also comes with a three-year/60,000-mile warranty, with extensions available for fixed fees after that.

 How safe is it?

-Every Peugeot Rifter comes with at least six airbags (two in the front and four curtain airbags running along the sides of the cabin), anti-lock brakes, Electronic Braking Distribution, Emergency Braking Assistance, an Electronic Stability Programme, the Safety Pack (Lane Keeping Assist, Speed Limit Recognition and Active Safety Brake), three Isofix child fittings in the second row, a tyre-pressure monitoring system and cruise control with a speed limiter.
+Every Peugeot Rifter comes with at least six airbags (two in the front and four curtain airbags running along the sides of the cabin), anti-lock brakes, electronic braking distribution, emergency braking assistance and a Safety Pack that includes lane keeping assist, speed limit recognition and automatic emergency braking.
+There are three Isofix child seat fittings in the second row.

 How much equipment do I get?